Lisa Lines

-Lisa Margaret Lines (born 18 July 1980) is a former academic editor, historian, author and lecturer in history at the University of New South Wales Canberra who is currently remanded in custody in South Australia having been charged with a number of serious criminal offences including attempted murder and conspiracy to commit murder.
+Lisa Margaret Lines is a former academic editor, historian, author and lecturer in history at the University of New South Wales Canberra.
+As of December 2025 she is remanded in custody in South Australia, having been charged with a number of serious criminal offences, including attempted murder and conspiracy to commit murder.
 She has written about the history of the Spanish Civil War and the prevalence and influence of plagiarism and academic integrity in higher education.
-On 24 November 2023 she was extradited from Palau to South Australia on charges that she conspired to murder her former husband and his mother.

-Education and career
+Early life and education

+Lisa Margaret Lines was born in Adelaide, South Australia.

-Lines completed a Bachelor of Arts, an Honours degree and a Doctor of Philosophy (PhD) in Creative Writing at the University of Adelaide and a Honours degree and PhD in history at Flinders University.
-Lines has lectured at Flinders University, the University of Adelaide, the University of South Australia and the University of New South Wales.
-In 2007, Lines founded Elite Editing, serving as Director and Head Editor until selling the business in 2014.
+She completed a Bachelor of Arts, an Honours degree and a Doctor of Philosophy (PhD) in Creative Writing at the University of Adelaide and an Honours degree and PhD in history at Flinders University.

+Career

+Lines has lectured at Flinders University, the University of Adelaide, the University of South Australia, and the University of New South Wales.

+In 2007, she founded Elite Editing, serving as director and head editor, until selling the business in 2014.
 After her tenure at the University of New South Wales, Lines founded Capstone Editing, a specialist academic editing company.

-Lines authored a book on milicianas—female participants in the Spanish Civil War—exploring their origins in the Republican reaction to the coup of 1936 and contributions as frontline and rearguard combatants during the first year of the war (after which women were largely removed from combat roles).
+In 2011 Lines authored a book on milicianas—female participants in the Spanish Civil War—exploring their origins in the Republican reaction to the coup of 1936 and contributions as frontline and rearguard combatants during the first year of the war (after which women were largely removed from combat roles).
 Lines has also argued for a re-evaluation of General Franco's military leadership, strategy and political acumen during the Spanish Civil War, reasoning that Franco's prolonging of the war was purposefully done to solidify his control of the Nationalist camp, ensure the complete destruction of the Republican forces and establish the foundation for his position as head of state in the post-war years.